 3. Seek Support

 Regardless of how you choose to proceed, it’s helpful to have support during this time.
 Loved ones can provide compassion and a listening ear.
 They may also be able to offer practical guidance to help you cope.
 However, you should be mindful of sharing your feelings with mutual friends–ideally, you don’t want to force people to pick sides.
-There may also be support groups available for people coping with infidelity and betrayal trauma.
+There may also be online support groups available for people coping with infidelity and betrayal trauma.

 4. Revisit Privacy Rules